MihaiAnca13/waveFunctionCollapse/README.md

 - workers are split into 2 stages: tile selection and tile collapsing
 - a minimum distance between tiles chosen by different workers is enforced
 - backtracking still works because workers can't go into unrecoverable states thanks to the distance constrain
-- optional: worker can be killed when choosing a tile that's too close indicating
+- optional: worker can be killed when choosing a tile that's too close indicating the size of not collapsed tiles is low

+## Other possible tiles
+- tiles with 3 corners (Y shape) + 2 corners same side to connect these